What is a Certified Specialist?

 The legal world is large; very few, if any, attorneys claim to practice every type of law that exists.
 (And if they do, you might want to keep in mind the adage: jack-of-all trades and master of none.)
 Instead, most lawyers concentrate on particular practice areas.
 If you visit an attorney’s website, you will likely see claims that they “specialize” in certain legal areas.
 But there is an important difference between claiming to specialize in a particular field and actually being a “certified specialist”, which requires the attorney meet the requirements of national agencies and/or their state regulatory commission.

-When John and Joy Day were certified as specialists, certification was a two-step process.
+When John was certified as specialists, certification was a two-step process.
 First, the attorney had to apply and be accepted as a specialist by the relevant national agency.
 This was and remains an arduous process.

 Civil trial specialists, for example, must apply with the National Board of Trial Advocacy, which imposes high standards to become a specialist.
 The attorney must:

 - Be in good standing in his state;

 - Show that he has been highly involved in civil trial work, demonstrating that he has extensive experience with actually trying cases in front of a jury, questioning lay and expert witnesses, delivering opening or closing statements, and/or otherwise participating in contested civil matters;